 Athenian democracy was unique in the way in which it extended power to all members of the citizen body irrespective of wealth or birth.

 The city was so committed to the notion of equality of opportunity that it even determined that the majority of positions in its government should be awarded by lot rather than election.
 Elections unduly favored the wealthy and educated, the Athenians argued, and, for this reason, should be avoided.

 It’s an argument with a certain logic.
 Athenians would have looked around at our contemporary Parliament with its overrepresentation of lawyers and felt justified in their suspicions about the fairness of the electoral playing field.

-Yet this generosity had limits.
+Yet, this generosity had limits.
 If you were a slave, foreigner, or a woman, the city offered you little.

 It might have staged the finest tragedies, but women weren’t invited to attend, and those foreigners that did attend were treated to a preliminary spectacle of Athenian self-congratulatory gloating as the latest tribute from the Empire was paraded before the theater audience.

 When members of the Athenian Empire came to ancient Athens, they didn’t see the magnificence of the Parthenon as we do today.
-Instead, they saw a building in which they had no part, a squandering of their money to beautify a city that constantly sought to ridicule and exclude them.
+Instead, they saw a building in which they had no part and a squandering of their money to beautify a city that constantly sought to ridicule and exclude them.